innerweb404-web/Advice-Generator-App/README-template.md

-# Frontend Mentor - Advice generator app solution
+# Frontend Mentor - Advice Generator App Solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is my solution to the [Advice Generator App challenge](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db) on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+---

 ## Table of contents